 Lastly, strategically place your talent.
 This goes back to having people on your team who are professionals at what they do.
 You need a team that takes their section or subject matter even further than you, the leader, can imagine.
 You manage the skills, they manage tasks.

 It’s a win-win for team who know how to put people in the right spot at the right time.
-It pays off when you get to know your team and where their strengths and weaknesses lie—a good manager knows how to use the talent on their team for incredible results.
+It pays off when you get to know your team and where their strengths and weaknesses lie.
+The basis of operation collaboration is ensuring a good manager knows how to use the talent on their team for incredible results.